OlenaKolyada/kotlin-ktor-movie-diary-backend/README.md

 Educational project for the Kotlin Backend Developer course.
 Course stream 2025-08.

-**Vulpecula** is a movie diary where users track their viewing history with ratings and comments.
+**Vulpecula** is an Entry management microservice for a movie diary where users track their viewing history with ratings and comments.
 The app provides users with a convenient way to track their impressions of movies, build a personal viewing collection, and get statistics on their preferences.

 The project is named after the Vulpecula constellation (Latin for "little fox"), in memory of a beloved corgi who was affectionately called "little fox" by everyone.